liamhackett/smartbrain/README.md

 Welcome to Smartbrain.
-Smartbrain is a react app that incorporates the Clarafai API to identify faces in pictures provided by a url.
+Smartbrain is a react app that incorporates the Clarafai API to identify faces in pictures provided by a url or a file.
+If you switch models you are able to upload a photos containing celebrities and the AI will display the names of the celebrities identified in the pictures.

 To set up.